rangle/angular-training-slides/slides/src/content/services.md

 ## Retry a request

-- It is possible to retry a failed request using the `.retry` operator when something goes wrong, for example, the user's connection may dropped.
+- Retry a failed request with the `retry` operator
+- Useful for when a user's connection is lost
-- `retry` takes a `retryCount` argument that specifies the number of times to retry a failed request.
+- `retry` takes an argument to specify the number of retries
-- If you do not specify `retryCount`, the request will be retried indefinitely.
+- if no argument is given, the request will be retried indefinitely

 ```ts
   search(term: string) {